HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_content_spot.md

-# 10. Creating a content spot
+# Creating a content spot

+In this topic, you will learn how to create a content spot.

-Use the Personalization Editor to create a placeholder for the rule that renders the selected content on a Web page.
-This placeholder is the content spot.
-Specify which rule to place in the content spot; this is called mapping the rule to the content spot or creating a rule mapping.
-In this example, the content is a resource collection.
+Use the Personalization Editor to create a placeholder called a content spot for the rule that renders the selected content on a Web page.
+Then, specify which rule to place in the content spot by creating a rule mapping.
+In this example, the content used is a resource collection.

 Before you begin this procedure, ensure you have created the simple content rule **Show Gold Offers** for the Personalized Offers resource collection.

 !!!note
     You must use the same name as the original content spot's display name.
-Do not place the new content spots into a folder, unless your display name already includes slashes.
+Do not place the new content spots into a folder unless your display name already includes slashes.
 Place them directly into the root Workspace.

 1. Return to the root directory in the Personalization Navigator.